nodiscc/xsrv/docs/configuration-variables.md

 sysctl_vm_swappiness: '10'
 # "VFS cache pressure" setting.
 100+ : prefer caching memory pages over disk cache
 sysctl_vm_vfs_cache_pressure: '150'
+# value of sysctl control kernel.yama.ptrace_scope, see documentation in etc_sysctl.d_custom.conf.j2
+sysctl_kernel_yama_ptrace_scope: 2
 # yes/no: enable/disable creation of core dumps on kernel crashes
 # These are usually not needed and may contain sensitive information
 kernel_enable_core_dump: no
 # no/yes: configure /proc mountpoint to hide processes from other users
-# setting this to yes will likely break monitoring/process diagnostic tools (ps, htop, exporters...)
+# setting this to yes will likely break monitoring/process diagnostic tools (ps, htop, prometheus...)
 kernel_proc_hidepid: no
 # list of kernel modules to prevent from being loaded
 kernel_modules_blacklist: